CeciliaSW/CeciliaSW/README.md

 </p>

 ## ⚡️ Curious fact...
-I'm looking to specialize in Cybersecurity.
+I have the objective to specialize in Cybersecurity.

 <img src="Footer.png" width="850"/>